What Makes You Tick?

 When I called to make an appointment, I asked for five to seven minutes of their time, and no more than that.
 They asked to explain it over the phone.
 My response was that it had to be demonstrated.
 Describing the power of this information over the phone was like trying to describe how lettuce tastes.
 I found an assessment tool developed by a psychologist at the University of Minnesota, and its effectiveness could be demonstrated in a few minutes.
 I wanted to be able to really understand my future clients in the few minutes that I had.
 This assessment tool kept their attention because it was about their favorite subject… themselves, and what made them tick.

 Very quickly they validated the information they discovered about themselves, and the impact they were having on their employees.
 They wanted to use the simple tool to understand their employees better.
 Then I would share a quote by Vernon Howard, “to understand people better, you have to understand yourself better… first”.
 I always went beyond the few minutes they gave me, explaining the three facets of their behavior: how they saw themselves, how they responded to pressure, and what they projected to other people.

-From that point on, I worked with my own operating manual, a “Plan To Understand Yourself And Others”.
+From that point on, I worked with my own operating manual which I called “Understanding Yourself And Others”.
 It changed my business and my life.
-Since that time, I have been sharing the benefits of this Plan and its language of behavior with thousands of people.
+Since that time, I have been sharing the benefits of this assessment and its language of behavior with thousands of people.
 I would like to share it with you now.

 If you purchase a 4G smart phone today, It will most likely come with an operating manual of almost 200 pages.

-Your behavioural operating manual may be 50 to 60 pages long, but with much more power potential for a smaller investment.
-You can accomplish much more by working with your personal operating manual.
-If you learn to work in your “zone”, you will be able to access free energy.
+Your behavioral operating manual may be 50 to 60 pages long, but with much more power potential for a smaller investment.
+You can accomplish much more by working the results of your online executive personal operating manual.
+You will also learn how best to work in your “zone”, where you are able to access your free personal energy.